Do US Citizens Need a Visa for Europe? What to Know About ETIAS in 2025

 If your application gets rejected, the email will have the reasons for it.
 You will have the option to appeal a rejection.

-Who needs to apply for ETIAS, and for which countries?
+Who will need to apply for ETIAS, and which countries will you need ETIAS to visit?

 If you are an American citizen planning to travel to countries in the Schengen area, and Cyprus, you will need to apply for ETIAS authorization.
 (The "Schengen area" refers to a border agreement between countries in Europe.)